Frequently Asked Questions

 How sanitary is floatation therapy?

 Floating is extremely sanitary.
 Our state-of-the-art filtration system goes well above and beyond what is required by the NC state health department.
-The water is filtered using an ozonator, UV light, 2 industrial sized pool filters and trace of chlorine (1ppm).
-Ozonators act as a powerful sanitizer that destroys all of the bacteria and viruses present in the salt water solution.
+The water is filtered using an ozonator, UV light, 2 industrial sized pool filters and trace of bromine (1ppm).
+Ozonators act as a powerful sanitizer that destroys any bacteria and viruses that may be present in the salt water solution.
 The Epsom salt (1500 lbs dissolved!) has its own natural bacterial killing qualities.
 Lastly, clients are asked to shower before and after each float session to ensure the cleanliness of the tank.
-We have never heard of people becoming sick from others by using the tank.
 NSF (leading certification agency) completed a soon to be published research study on our filtration system and found that after running the filters for 10 minutes the solution was completely sterile.

-Although you may wear a bathing suit, most people prefer to not wear anything at all for your float.
-The entire experience is in complete privacy and you will have a private shower and bathroom.
+We suggest floating sans clothing/bathing suit/etc. The entire experience is in complete privacy and you will have access to a private shower and bathroom.

 What if I cannot swim?

-The floatation chamber is filled with 13 inches of water and has such a high-density of Epsom salt that any individual, big or small, will float like a cork atop the water.
+Our floatation chamber is filled with 13 inches of water and has such a high-density of Epsom salt that any individual, big or small, will float effortlessly, like a cork, atop the salt water solution.

 Will I feel claustrophobic?

 Some people have fears before they float the first time.
 Common fears are based upon the thought that you won’t be in control of your experience.
-We’ve found that once people realize they have complete control of the floating environment, any fears and anxieties go away.
-Your float session is in a spacious chamber, not in the commonly used “float tank”.
+We’ve found that once people realize they have complete control of the floating environment, any fears and anxieties melt away.
+Our float tank is very spacious (6’wide x 8’long x 7’tall) and you may open the door at any time.

 Yes, floating is especially beneficial for pregnant women.